 The selection of documentation supplied to Sectigo personnel is based on the role(s) they are to fill.
-Such documentation may include a copy of this CPS, the CA/B Forum Baseline Requirements and EV Guidelines, and other technical and operational documentation necessary to maintain Sectigo's CA operations.
+Such documentation may include a copy of this CPS, the CA/B Forum Baseline Requirements, EV Guidelines, and the EVG for Code Signing, as well as the Code Signing BR and other technical and operational documentation necessary to maintain Sectigo's CA operations.